deltegui/deltegui/README.md

 Hi! 👋👋👋 I'm Diego.
-I'm primarily a web developer (both frontend and backend), but also I'm interested in systems programming (emulators, compilers, interpreters ...) and mobile development.
-I try to create good quality code, so  I'm learning about clean architecture, clean code, refactoring, testing...
-I've been a GNU/Linux user for more than ten years, so I'm pretty confident with that OS.
+I'm a full-stack web developer with a strong interest in systems programming (emulators, compilers, interpreters).
+Recently, I've also started exploring embedded systems to deepen my understanding of software at the hardware level.
+I focus on writing high-quality, maintainable code by applying clean architecture, refactoring, testing, and other best practices.
+I've been using GNU/Linux for over a decade, so I feel right at home in that environment.

 ### Skills
 ![Go](https://img.shields.io/badge/-Go-%237FD5EA?style=for-the-badge&logo=Go&logoColor=white&labelColor=101010)